Learn how marine CFD is being used for hydrodynamics, aerodynamics, propulsion and… dolphins?

 Design exploration takes you from one to hundreds of simulations

 For more than 100 years ship designers have built ships using the evolutionary approach – one small improvement per design generation.
 Within the last few years CFD has provided a ground-breaking technology to enable the revolutionary approach – true optimization for every design generation.Dr Richard Korpus, ABS

 Using design exploration means you can investigate the performance of hundreds of designs, and confidently choose the best option for your requirements.
-There are more details on this in our recent webinar on Simulation-driven ship design.
+You can find out more about this in our recent webinar on Simulation-driven ship design.